What Is PU Grouting?

 - Basements, lift pits and water tanks, where water is pushing in from the outside under pressure.

 - Bathrooms and wet areas, where a leak is travelling down to the unit below but the tiles above are sound.
+If a ceiling leak in a condo is involved, our guide on who is responsible for a condo ceiling leak in Singapore explains how blame and repair costs are usually sorted out.

 To see how it sits alongside membranes, coatings and crystalline systems, our guide to the 7 common waterproofing materials used in Singapore shows where each one fits.